saros-project/saros/docs/contributing.md

 # How to contribute to Saros

 Thank you for reading this!
-:tada: We are always searching for new contributors and are delighted by your interest in Saros :tada:
+:tada: We are always searching for new contributors and are delighted by your interest in Saros. :tada:

 This is just a short overview for getting started.
 If you are searching for more information, take a look at our [contribution documentation](https://www.saros-project.org/contribute/) or just ask on our [developer Gitter channel](https://gitter.im/saros-project/saros).